paulshuker/coppafisher/docs/contributing.md

 ## Pre-Commit

 [Pre-commit](https://github.com/pre-commit/pre-commit) hooks will automatically run on every git commit.
 This will ensure files are consistently formatted and checked.
+It also runs linting rules through [ruff](https://github.com/astral-sh/ruff).
 Use pre-commit hooks by

 ```terminal
 pre-commit install